-For email interactions, Case ID specifies the number of the case with which the email is associated.
-You can also view the case ID by double-clicking the global interaction ID (see below) and looking at the case history for the interaction.
+For email interactions, Case number specifies the number of the case or the email interaction.
+You can also view the case ID by double-clicking the global interaction ID and looking at the case history for the interaction.

 Agent is the username of the agent who handled the interaction.